LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

    the second element is the human-readable label to be used for display only.

    An optional ``-default`` parameter specifies the name of a default value to select.
-An optional ``-ediTable`` parameter specifies that the user may edit the values on the menu.
+An optional ``-editable`` parameter specifies that the user may edit the values on the menu.
 An optional ``-font`` parameter can be used to specify a pdf_font object for the font of the text.